 By O'Connor Professional Group

 The thought of summer approaching causes us all a preoccupation with body image.
 Late Spring many scramble to the gym or start some type of work out routine to look good in a bathing suit.
 For individuals diagnosed with body dysmorphia summer can be exceptionally anxiety producing.
-Body Dysmorphic Disorder is a type of mental disorder where individuals obsess about flaws in their body.
+Body Dysmorphic Disorder is a type of mental health disorder where individuals obsess about flaws in their body.
 Flaws that are not only small in nature but often not visible to the outside world.
 Nonetheless, our self-perceptions are very real to us and overcoming a fixed perception can often be extremely difficult.

 To help you survive summer we offer the following ten ways to survive bathing suit season.